ZennerIoT/element-parsers/README.md

 ### Dragino LHT65N

+* 2025-03-14: Added Ext=0x0E (should have been 0x0A according to documentation)
 * 2024-08-15: Added Ext=6, 11, 4, 8
 * 2024-05-07: Added field for temperature_temp117
 * 2023-07-04: Added Ext=2